rastersoft/autovala/wiki/autovala-fileformat.5.md

     The last ten subcommands (compile_options, compile_c_options, vala_package, vala_check_package, c_check_package, vala_local_package, vala_source, c_source, vala_vapi and dbus_interface) can be repeated as many times as needed to specify all the sources and packages needed.

  * **vala_library**: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.

+ * **bash_completion**: specifies that the file is a bash_completion stript that must be copied to where **pkg-config --variable=completionsdir bash-completion** specifies (usually /usr/share/bash-completion/completions).
+To allow to do installations in the HOME directory, these files won't be installed if *CMAKE_INSTALL_PREFIX* starts with */home*.

  * **binary**: specifies that the file is a precompiled binary (or a shell script) that must be copied as-is to vbin/**